Analyzing Functional Data with a Mixture of Covariance Structures Using a Curve-Based Sampling Scheme: Discussion

-Shi's work is supported by funds from the National Key R\&D Program of China (2023YFA1011400), the National Natural Science Foundation of China (No. 12271239), and Shenzhen Fundamental Research Program JCYJ20220818100602005 (No. 20220111). } \fi
+Shi's work is supported by funds from the National Key R\&D Program of China (2023YFA1011400), the National Natural Science Foundation of China (No. 12271239), and Shenzhen Fundamental Research Program JCYJ20220818100602005 (No. 20220111).
+Wang thanks the University of Leicester for the support of academic study leave during which part of this work was carried out.